Frequently Asked Questions (FAQ)

 Q: What are the best options for storing my worms long term?

 For long-term storage, keep your worms in a well-ventilated, dark container with appropriate bedding material.
-Store the container in a cool, shaded place with a temperature range of 24-29°C (specifically African Nightcrawlers).
+Store the container in a cool, shaded place with a temperature range of 26-29°C (specifically for African Nightcrawlers).
 Regularly check the moisture levels to ensure the bedding remains damp but not overly wet.
 Avoid exposure to extreme temperatures and conditions.

 Q: What are the best bedding options for my composting worms?